saravanan-vaiyapuri/user-image-service/README.md

 # user-image-service
 Service is used to do User Creation, Login and upload images to the given User Profile!

+Imgur API is used to upload, read the images !

 Postman collection is available to run all of the endpoints and explore the complete suite of endpoints related to,

  1. User Registration